 Postbiotics are byproducts of fermentation in the intestine – when probiotics feed on prebiotics, postbiotics are produced including organic acids, bacteriocins, carbonic substances, and enzymes.
 Research into these elements point to potential in lowering blood sugar and the risk of obesity, anti-microbial anti-inflammatory benefits, though these studies are in early stages.
 They can also be found in some foods containing probiotics, such as kimchi, kefir, and sourdough bread.

 Postbiotics are not live microbes, and so are suitable for use in shelf-stable food and drink as well.
 Our data shows that interest in postbiotics has gone up by 78% over the last year.

 Login to Spoonshot to find out more on the topic of postbiotics.

-Next week, we’ll do a roundup of some trends that should probably be put to bed in 2021.
+Next week, we’ll do a roundup of some food trends that should probably be put to bed in 2022.

 Stay safe.
 Have a fantastic year ahead!